LeavesMC/docs/docs/leaves/configuration.md

 #### fix.fix-paper-9372

 - **default**: `true`
-- **description**: If sets to "true", it can fix a bug of paper, again.
+- **description**: If enabled, it can fix a bug of paper, again.

 #### dont-send-useless-entity-packets

 - **default**: `true`
-- **description**: If sets to "true", it can reduce the sending of some entity packets that are not used at all.
+- **description**: If enabled, it can reduce the sending of some entity packets that are not used at all.
 (This may break some mods that utilize these useless entity packs)

 #### optimize-entity-coordinate-key